Philobiblon: Quod Thesaurus Sapientiae Potissime Sit In Libris

 Michael Maclagan (the editor)—looking over the shoulder of both the translator (E. C. Thomas) and the author (Richard de Bury)—states that Thomas ‘devoted more time to bibliography than to being a barrister’, and that he was a one-book man, and that book was the Philobiblon’.
 Maclagan's Postscript gives a useful list of modern editions from Thomas (1888) down to the (then) present (1955), listing some seventeen or so; British, American, and European.

 The location and details of manuscripts is also given; Thomas lists nine at Oxford (two in the BODLEIAN LIBRARY), Maclagan adds a few more.
-It's mentioned more than once how popular the Philobiblon was on the Continent and abroadespecially in Germanyin comparison to the poverty of attention it received at home (in England).
+It is mentioned more than once how popular the Philobiblon was on the Continent and abroadespecially in Germanyin comparison to the poverty of attention it received at home (in England).
 Maclagan bemoans that this is still the case in 1960.

 The Philobiblon is strangely readable for something written nearly seven-hundred years ago.
 As Maclagan points out, many parts are entirely relatable to the book-collector of 1960; much of it is still applicable today.
 Maclagan suggests that every reader will have their own favourite passages.
 I suggest, if any chapter should be read in isolation, it should be chapter seventeen.
 De Bury rages against readers, denouncing their careless handling of books; youths bedew pages with ugly moisture’ from their noses, have ‘fetid filth’ under nails, and further wet books with their spluttering’ while talking.
 The condemnation is withering; it's an amusing read.